opnsense/docs/source/manual/how-tos/dynamic_routing_bgp.rst

 ..
 Note::

-   Peering network means that the OPNsenses are directly attached to each other via these interfaces.
+   Peering network means that the routers are directly attached to each other via these interfaces.
 This can be done either by connecting a network cable directly between these ports, or ensuring they are connected to the same switch in the same Layer 2
    Broadcast Domain.